 Hearthside

 There really is a hearth at Hearthside.
 Two, actually—a grill and an oven, both burning wood.
-Sitting at the counter facing the hearths—watching the cooks stoke and bank the fires, the flames doing their work—amounts to an unbeatable dinner and a show.
+Sitting at the counter facing the hearths—watching the cooks stoke and bank the fires, the flames doing their work—amounts to an unbeatable dinner and show.
 But wherever you sit, chef/co-owner Dominic Piperno and his crew bring forth bold, delicious meats and fish.
-Yet there is finesse and complexity in their pastas, salads, crudos and desserts.
-BYO—EL
+There is finesse and complexity in their pastas, salads, crudos and desserts, too.
+No wonder the restaurant made our 2021 list of the state’s 30 best.
+BYO. —Eric Levin

 801 Haddon Avenue; 856-240-1164